 Are you among the 27 percent of pet owners who use professional photography services to include your pet in holiday photos?
 If you’d rather try your hand at photographing your pet, check out these great pet photography tips.

-Elements of a Great Photograph
+Elements of a Great Pet Photograph

-One of the principle philosophies that Ken uses to create great photographs is the mantra “it is never about the subject”.
-While the focus will be on your pet, all the other factors that go into the picture are important, because they’re what let your pet shine!
-Think about these factors to perfect your photo:
+One of the principal philosophies that Rockwell uses to create great photographs is the mantra “it is never about the subject.”
+While the focus will be on your pet, all the other factors that go into the picture are important because they’re what let your pet shine.

 Bribery for a Good Cause

-Another awesome trick, from The Phoblographer, is to use a pet treat that is held right above your camera lens.
-This can be a powerful method of getting your pet to look at the camera, and they’ll be happy to enjoy the treat after you snap the perfect shot!
+Another awesome trick, from The Phoblographer: use a pet treat held right above your camera lens.
+This can be a powerful method of getting your pet to look at the camera, and they’ll be happy to enjoy the treat after you snap the perfect shot.

 Thinking About the Finished Product

-Many sites allow you to upload your photograph and then create a holiday card using their online process.
-Thanks in part to technology, printing your own holiday cards using your pet photographs makes the process economical.
+Many sites allow you to upload your photograph and create a holiday card.
+Thanks to technology, printing your own holiday cards using your pet photographs makes the process economical, easy, and fun.